jim-collier/x9git/project/design.md

 - Bash 4.4+ (for *nix or WSL), and/or PowerShell 7+ (cross-platform).
 Nothing else at run time except `git`, plus `gh` for the commands that need it: every `pr` form, `repo create`, and `repo connect` when given an `owner/name` rather than a URL.

-- No configuration file, and no state of its own.
-Everything gitsby knows, it asks `git` for.
-That is deliberate: there is nothing to get out of sync, and nothing to migrate.
+- No state of its own.
+Everything gitsby knows about a repo, it asks `git` for, so there is nothing to get out of sync and nothing to migrate.

+	- The one file it does read is the accounts config, and it is read-only from gitsby's side: it maps folders to accounts and nothing else.
+Every value it yields is applied through the environment for the length of one command.
+See "Gitsby does have a config file" above for why that exception was made.

 ### UI